Step-by-step instructions can be found at the bottom of this page.

-Who must have a criminal record check? - Applicants for Practicing and Non-Practicing membership/renewal must submit a criminal record check (CRC) clearance letter (sometimes referred to as a criminal record review) every 5 years to verify the absence of certain types of criminal convictions related to working with vulnerable adults and children (both sectors).
+Who must have a Criminal Record Check (CRC)? - Practicing and Non-Practicing members must submit a criminal record check (CRC) clearance letter every 5 years to verify the absence of criminal convictions related to working with vulnerable adults and children.
 This is a standard requirement for health professionals in BC.
 The BCAK is registered as an oversight body with the Province's Criminal Records Review Program.

-Where/How Can I Complete a Check? - The review must be completed through the BC Ministry of Public Safety & Solicitor General's Criminal Records Review Program (CRRP) website.
+Where/How Can I Complete a CRC? - CRC's must be completed through the BC Ministry of Public Safety & Solicitor General's Criminal Records Review Program (CRRP) website.
 If you do not qualify for the Electronic Identity Verification (EIV) process, you will be required to submit a manual request.
-As this process can take some time, it is recommended this process not be delayed.

 - Local police or RCMP detachment

-Note: The BCAK does not reimburse applicants/members for obtaining a criminal record check obtained through one of these organizations which is not acceptable.
+Note: The BCAK does not reimburse applicants/members for obtaining a criminal record check through an unacceptable provider.

-What if I have a Current (valid) CRC clearance letter through the Criminal Records Review Program? - If you have completed a CRC through the CRRP, covering both vulnerable adults and children within the past 5 years for an employer, you may be able to request sharing of your clearance letter from the Ministry by initiating a "sharing request" through the CRRP website at no cost to you.
+What if I have a Current (valid) CRC clearance letter through the CRRP completed for another Employer or Business? - If you have completed a CRC through the CRRP, covering both vulnerable adults and children within the past 5 years you can share the results with the BCAK.
+You can request sharing of the current clearance letter by the Ministry of Public Safety by initiating a "sharing request" through the CRRP website at no cost to you.
 You may wish to read through the user guide for more information on how and when this process applies.